-The school will periodically conduct a lockdown drill or issue a "shelter in place" order.
-Students are expected to follow the instructions of teachers and administration.
-Students must remain with their classroom teachers throughout the lockdown/"shelter in place" order.
+The school will periodically conduct a lockdown drill or issue a shelter in place order.
+Students are expected to follow the instructions of staff and administration.
+Students must remain with the applicable staff member throughout the lockdown or shelter in place order.